Project

 Actions #14

-Updated by O'Neil Delpratt 11 months ago
+Updated by O'Neil Delpratt over 1 year ago

 Thanks for confirming that the patch has worked.
 It would be good to know how the Python script behaves on your AWS server